Captain of the Steppe

 Deep in the desolate steppe, Captain Khabarov waits out his service at a camp where the news arrives in bundles of last year’s papers and rations turn up rotting in their trucks.
-One Spring, he decides to plant a field of potatoes to feed his half-starved men . . .
+The captain hopes for nothing more from life than a meagre pension and a state-owned flat.
+Until, one Spring, he decides to plant a field of potatoes to feed his half-starved men . . .

 - Shortlisted for the French Prix du Meilleur Livre Étranger 2012.

 - Pavlov’s writing is firmly in the tradition of great Russian novelists such as Dostoyevsky and Solzhenitsyn.

 - If you had subscribed to And Other Stories before this book went to the printers, you would have received one of the first copies of it, in which all subscribers are thanked by name.
 Find out about subscribing to upcoming titles here.